mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

 Note the use of `try` in `identifier`.
 This is necessary to backtrack to beginning of the identifier in cases when `fail` is evaluated.
-Otherwise things like `many identifier` would fail on such identifiers instead of just stopping.
+Otherwise expressions like `many identifier` would fail on such identifiers instead of just stopping.

 And that's it, we have just written the lexer for our language, now we can start writing the parser.